Skip to Main Content

 Guidelines for Librarian Certification Renewal

 Certification is valid for three years.
 To renew, librarians must complete 30 continuing education contact hours (CECHs) within the three-year certification period.
-See the SD Librarian Certification Guidelines for complete details.
+See the SD Certification Program Guidelines for complete details.

-• Training Sessions – Offered by SDSL, SDLA, or other recognized library organizations, including online classes or webinars (live or recorded).
-Submit certificates of attendance or log details using the CE Record Form.
+• Training sessions sponsored by SDSL, SDLA, or other recognized library organizations, including online classes or webinars (live or archived).
+Documentation: Certificate of completion or log details using the CE Record Form.

-• Conferences – Library, technology, or education conferences (e.g., SDLA, MPLA, PLA, ALA, Internet Librarian, Computers in Libraries, or TIE).
-Include the event schedule and mark sessions attended.
+• Library, technology, or education conferences hosted by organizations such as SDLA, MPLA, ARSL, PLA, ALA, Internet Librarian, Computers in Libraries, or TIE.
+Documentation: Certificate of attendance.
+If unavailable, submit the conference schedule with the sessions you attended clearly marked.

 For your convenience, the following resources are provided by the State Library for obtaining and recording continuing education activities.